 - Slow Server Response Time

 - Slow resource loading Times

 - Client-side Rendering

-Slow loading of diverse resources of the web page:
+Slow loading of diverse resources on the web page

 LCP is a simple concept to grasp because all you have to do is look at your above-the-fold content on a website and find the most prominent block or picture in the viewport.
 Following that, you should optimize it as much as possible and remove anything that might prevent it from downloading.

 In terms of the Largest Contentful Paint, we can use one of the following tools to determine it:

 - Search Console (Core Web Vitals report)

 - Webpage Test